Linux migration considerations

 Option 2: Accept first-boot behavior

-- Useful if you want VPC to auto-configure networking via DHCP
+- Useful if you want VPC to auto-configure networking through DHCP

-- May require manual adjustments post-boot (hostname, users, etc.)
+- Might require manual adjustments post-boot (hostname, users)

 Option 3: Configure cloud-init

-- Create cloud-init config that preserves your settings
+- Create a cloud-init config to preserve your settings

 - More complex but gives you control

 For individual VM migrations (not template deployments), disable cloud-init to preserve existing configuration.
-For template-based deployments, leverage cloud-init for automatic configuration.
+For template-based deployments, use cloud-init for automatic configuration.

-After transferring disks, use the following command to verify partition tables are intact:
+Partition table verification: After you transfer the disks, use the following command to verify that the partition tables are intact:

 # On worker VSI after transfer